Effective 1st April, 2021

 We use the information we collect for the following purposes

-- 2.1 To keep your account secure and protect our Services (including to verify the identities of creators and prevent fraud and abuse);
+- 2.1 To keep your account secure and protect our Services (including to verify the identities of donors, creators, and partners and prevent fraud and abuse);

 - 2.2 To enable us to provide you with our Services, and to improve and promote our Services;